HARDY124421/MLP-Telco-Customer-Churn/README.md

 - 🎯 An **XGBoost classifier** trained to detect customer churn
 - 🖥️ A **Streamlit web app** for live customer churn predictions
 - 💾 Exported model and feature files for reproducibility
-- 📹 (Optional) Demo video walkthrough
+- 📹 Demo video walkthrough

 ---

 ## 🗂️ Files in This Repository